Maintenance break in e-services on 1 October 2022 from 6:00 to 20:00; breaks may also occur on the kela.fi website More

-- married or cohabiting spouse of the parent or guardian
+- married to or cohabiting with the parent or guardian of the child

-- a hired caregiver or other person who looks after the child
+- a hired caregiver or other person who cares for the child.

-Child home care allowance can also be paid for other siblings under school age if they also do not have a place in municipal early childhood education.
-Payment of the allowance ends at the latest when the family's youngest child reaches the age of 3 years.
+You can also get child home care for other siblings under school age who do not attend municipal early childhood education.
+However, you cannot get the allowance after the family's youngest child has reached the age of 3.

 Child home care allowance includes